-This Nonstructural Implementation Plan describes the general framework to guide the implementation of the South Central Coast Louisiana project (Project).
-The Project consists of nonstructural dry and wet floodproofing measures to reduce the risk of flood damages caused by hurricane and storm surge in St. Martin, St. Mary, and Iberia Parishes.
-The primary goal of the Nonstructural Plan is to reduce flood risk for structures that have a first floor elevation (FFE) at or below the 0.04 Annual Exceedance Probability (AEP) storm surge floodplain, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis).
+This Nonstructural Implementation Plan describes the general framework to guide the implementation of the Recommended Plan for South Central Coast Louisiana project (Project).
+The Project consists of nonstructural measures including: structure elevation, dry and wet floodproofing implemented to reduce the risk of flood damages caused by hurricane and storm surge in St. Martin, St. Mary, and Iberia Parishes.
+The Recommended Plan reduces flood risk for structures that have a first floor elevation (FFE) at or below the 0.04 Annual Exceedance Probability (AEP) (25 year storm surge floodplain), based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis).

 At the time of this Final Report, a structure inventory has been compiled that identifies 2,240 preliminarily eligible structures in the study area that have an FFE at or below the 0.04 AEP storm surge floodplain and which are "economically justified."
 This inventory of structures consists of 1,790 residential structures, 233 commercial structures, 32 public buildings, and 185 industrial complexes and warehouses.
 These structures will require additional structure-specific analysis during the preconstruction engineering and design (PED) phase to determine final eligibility and the most appropriate and cost-effective floodproofing measures to be employed.
-Property owners who have preliminarily eligible structures that wish to voluntarily participate in the floodproofing measures must submit an application and provide a right-of-entry for their structure/s to undergo an environmental site assessment, appraisal, and other inspections and evaluations to determine the final eligibility of the structure/s for floodproofing.
+Property owners who have preliminarily eligible structures that wish to voluntarily participate in the floodproofing measures to undergo an environmental site assessment, appraisal, and other inspections and evaluations to determine the final eligibility of the structure/s for floodproofing.
 Structures are only eligible for elevation or floodproofing; buyouts are not part of the Project.

-The Nonstructural Implementation Plan consists of these floodproofing measures:
+The Recommended Plan consists of these floodproofing measures:

-- Elevation of residential structures so that habitable floors are raised to levels (not exceeding 13 feet), which will protect the average residential structure from storm surge flooding at the 0.004 AEP flood stage predicted to occur in 2075. - Dry floodproofing of structures so that the occupied floors are dry floodproofed up to 3 feet to protect the structure from storm surge flooding. - 3.
-Wet floodproofing so that the occupied floors are wet floodproofed up to 12 feet for the structure and 6 feet for contents for storm surge flooding.
+- 1. Elevation of residential structures whereas habitable floors are raised to levels (not exceeding 13 feet), which will protect the average residential structure from storm surge flooding at the 0.004 AEP flood stage predicted to occur in 2075. - 2.
+Dry floodproofing of structures so that the occupied floors are dry floodproofed up to 3 feet to protect the structure from storm surge flooding. - 3.
+Wet floodproofing so that the occupied floors are wet floodproofed up to 12 feet.